-- Children and youth who are: - Sharing the house of other persons due to loss of housing, economic hardship, or a similar reason (sometimes referred to as "double up"), - Living in motels, hotels, trailer parks, or camping grounds due to lack of adequate accommodations: - Living in emergency or transitional shelters; or - Abandoned in hospitals. - Children and youth who have a primary nighttime residence that is a public or private place not designed for, or ordinarily used as, a regular sleeping accommodations of human begins; - Children and youth who are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings; and - Migratory children who qualify as homeless because they are living in circumstances described above.
-The designated coordinator for identification of homeless children and for tracking and monitoring programs and activities for these children is the Superintendent or designee.
+- Children and youth who are: - Sharing the house of other persons due to loss of housing, economic hardship, or a similar reason (sometimes referred to as "double up"), - Living in motels, hotels, trailer parks, or camping grounds due to lack of adequate - o accommodations; - Living in emergency or transitional shelters; or - Abandoned in hospitals.

+• Children and youth who have a primary nighttime residence that is a public or private place not designed for, or ordinarily used as, a regular sleeping accommodation of human begins;

+• Children and youth who are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings; and

+• Migratory children who qualify as homeless because they are living in circumstances described above.